Herb of the Year for 2022: Viola (violet, heartsease) named by the International Herb Association

 Overdid it on Garden Exercise Day?
 Essential oils can help ease those sore muscles, reduce swelling.
 Here are some suggestions.

 Celebrate Father’s Day with a picnic.
 Try some of these scrumptious herbal picnic basket treats from Lynn Smyth’s post in the Essential Herbal Blog.
 (Love that rosemary shortbread recipe!)
 And don’t forget to pack Dad’s favorite cookies, Ruby Wilcox’s Hot Lips Cookie Crisps?
-(China gets more requests for this recipe than any other.)
+(Susan gets more requests for this recipe than any other.)

 Juneteenth celebrates African American freedom and achievement and encourages respect for all cultures.
 For this year’s Juneteenth, enjoy an authentic Jamaican Jerk Chicken.
-Easy marinade (green onions, garlic, jalapeño, lime juice, allspice, thyme, cinnamon) produces a spicy-sweet blend of flavors.
+Easy marinade (green onions, garlic, jalapeño, lime juice, allspice, thyme, cinnamon) produces a distinctive spicy-sweet blend of flavors.